brunoargenton/brunoargenton/README.md

 ## :chart_with_upwards_trend: My Impacts

-- **Solar Energy Innovation in Guatemala:** Helped some brillian people to develop a unique business model for solar energy, contributing to positive changes in the energy landscape in Guatemala.
+- **Solar Energy Innovation in Guatemala:** Helped some brilliant people to develop a unique business model for solar energy, contributing to positive changes in the energy landscape in Guatemala.
 - **Telecommunications Market Transformation:** Played a pivotal role in bringing significant changes in the telecommunications market across South America.
 - **Industrial Robotics in Brazil:** Introduced unique and cutting-edge technologies in industrial robotics to the Brazilian market.